What is Whiplash?

 Call a West Palm Beach Injury Lawyer

-If you have whiplash following a car accident, you may be entitled to compensation for your injuries.
+If you have been injured following a car accident, you may be entitled to compensation for your injuries.
 Set up a free consultation with personal injury lawyer at Scott J. Sternberg & Associates to find out more.